A raw pointer in Rust (such as *mut T or *const T) is a low-level pointer type similar to those found in C. Unlike references in Rust, raw pointers:

 - In safe

-, we cannot move out of a reference (or a raw pointer in this case) because that would leave the original location in an invalid state while it’s still accessible by its original owner (x
+Rust, we cannot move out of a reference (or a raw pointer in this case) because that would leave the original location in an invalid state while it’s still accessible by its original owner (xin our example).

 What’s Really Happening